paviabera/MonteCarlo/README.md

 ## Introduction

 Monte Carlo simulations are widely used in various scientific fields to model complex systems and phenomena that involve random processes.
-In this project, we utilize the Monte Carlo method to simulate the behavior of photons as they propagate through human tissue.
-This simulation takes into account multiple factors, such as tissue composition, scattering, absorption, and reflection, to predict the pathway and behavior of photons in a realistic and informative manner.
+In this project, we utilize the Monte Carlo method to simulate the behaviour of photons as they propagate through human tissue.
+This simulation takes into account multiple factors, such as tissue composition, scattering, absorption, and reflection, to predict the pathway and behaviour of photons in a realistic and informative manner.

 ## Usage